mihaelamj/appledocsucker/Packages/HOMEBREW.md

 ## What is Homebrew?

 [Homebrew](https://brew.sh) is the most popular package manager for macOS.
-Creating a Homebrew formula allows users to install Docsucker with a single command:
+Creating a Homebrew formula allows users to install Cupertino with a single command:

 ```bash
 brew install docsucker